31 Easy Halloween Crafts You Can Make in Under an Hour

 DIY Bat Wreath

-Fly high with this Halloween wreath covered with origami critters!
-To make this Halloween craft, spray-paint a grapevine wreath form matte white, and let dry.
+Fly high with this easy Halloween wreath covered with origami critters!
+To make the Halloween craft, spray-paint a grapevine wreath form matte white, and let dry.
 Next, it’s time to form your bats.
 Cut black and gray art paper into squares, then fold the squares into bat shapes using our free pattern.
 Hot-glue the bats to the wreath.

 Melted Crayon Pumpkin